Prediction, Inference, and Causality (Fall 2024)

 W Oct 23 Potential Outcomes and Causality

-F Oct 25 Bias and Inference
+F Oct 25 Potential Outcomes and Causality (continued)

 Week 9

-M Oct 28 Least Squares in Linear Models
+M Oct 28 Cancelled

 F Nov 1 Least Squares in R